HonorsAnd Awards

 Phi Beta Kappa is represented at Hobart and William Smith by the Zeta Chapter of New York.
 Each spring, students from the junior and senior classes are chosen to become members.
 This is the highest academic honor an undergraduate can achieve and is based on their GPA and breadth of coursework across the divisions.

-Other scholastic collegiate honor societies include: Dobro Slovo (the national Slavic honor society); Epsilon Alpha Kappa (the American Studies honor society); Eta Sigma Phi (the honorary society for classical studies); Japanese National Honor Society, College Chapter; Lambda Pi Eta (the national communications honor society); Omicron Delta Epsilon (the international honor society for economics); Pi Delta Phi (the national French honor society); Pi Sigma Alpha (the national political science honor society); and Psi Chi (the international honor society in psychology).
+Other scholastic collegiate honor societies are affiliated with Hobart and William Smith departments or programs including: Dobro Slovo (the national Slavic honor society); Epsilon Alpha Kappa (the American Studies honor society); Eta Sigma Phi (the honorary society for classical studies); Japanese National Honor Society, College Chapter; Lambda Pi Eta (the national communications honor society); Omicron Delta Epsilon (the international honor society for economics); Pi Delta Phi (the national French honor society); Pi Sigma Alpha (the national political science honor society); and Psi Chi (the international honor society in psychology).

-The Hobart Druid Society was formed in 1903 to bring together a group of seven senior leaders to further the ideals of the College: character, loyalty, and leadership.
-Members of The Society represent the student body, advise the Dean on matters of the College, and are the official keepers of the Hobart Oar.
-The passing of the oar at each subsequent Charter Day, therefore, symbolizes the link between generations of five to seven Hobart men, chosen by their peers, who epitomize those cardinal virtues.
+The Druid Society was formed by Hobart College in 1903 and honors senior student leaders to further the ideals of character, service, loyalty, and leadership.
+Seven students are selected annually by their peers and the deans.
+Students of this historic Hobart College honor society have been male-identifying and/or gender nonbinary.
+Members of The Society represent the student body and are the official keepers of The Oar.
+The passing of The Oar at the induction symbolizes the link between generations of Druids.

 Endowed Funds and Scholarships

-A considerable number of endowed scholarships and prizes are among the memorial and commemorative funds that have been established at the Colleges over the past 150 years.
+A considerable number of endowed scholarships and prizes are among the memorial and commemorative funds that have been established at Hobart and William Smith over the past 150 years.
 In addition to these endowed funds, grants in support of scholarship aid, prize awards, library support, and other special purposes are received annually from generous friends.